-“In conventional software development, you’re writing an algorithm — telling the computer step by step what to do,” explained Michael Friedman, lead software engineer at Salesforce.
+“In conventional software development, you’re writing an algorithm — telling the computer step by step what to do,” explained Mike Friedman, lead software engineer at Salesforce.
 “In machine learning, you give the computer some kind of machine-learning technique, and it looks at the data and learns how to analyze the data by itself.”

 Instructor Dave DeBarr of the Certificate in Machine Learning discusses the skills and knowledge this program covers.